How to Make a Resume With No Experience [Examples + Best Practices]

 • Dates of experience

-Step 8: Showcase awards and scholarships
+Step 10: Add awards and scholarships

-For instance, a "Most Innovative Project" award would signal creativity and problem-solving skills.
+Awards and scholarships often honor specific skills or initiatives—such as technical knowledge, leadership, teamwork, or creativity.
+For instance, a "Most Innovative Project" award can showcase creativity and problem-solving skills.
 A Scholarship for "Excellence in Community Service" acknowledges dedication to giving back and underscores the ability to collaborate effectively.

 • Name of the award or scholarship